The UCSC CIDER Drone Pilot Training Program

 - A drone project in a small group

-The program offers two tracks: a general track that reviews a wide variety of drone applications and an agriculture track that focuses specifically on the use of drones in agriculture.
-The program is highly selective, admitting 20 participants for the general track and 15 for the agriculture track.
+The program offers two tracks: a general track covering a wide range of drone applications, and an agriculture track focused on agricultural uses.
+The program is highly selective, admitting 20 students to the general track and 15 to the agriculture track.

-Pilot candidates will receive a $1,200 award.
-Participants are provided with instruction, course materials, access to drones for flight practice, and skilled instructors.
-Costs for the FAA Part 107 Drone Pilot exam ($175) will also be covered.
-Flight practice sessions will take place on campus at UC Santa Cruz.
+Pilot candidates receive a $1,200 award, along with instruction, course materials, access to drones, and skilled instructors.
+To receive the award, participants must complete the program.
+The $175 FAA Part 107 exam fee is covered.
+Flight practice sessions take place on the UC Santa Cruz campus.

 Eligibility

-All UCSC students are eligible to apply, regardless of citizenship status or major.
-In alignment with the program’s goals and its role within the university, priority will be given to 2nd- and 3rd-year students.
-However, motivated 4th- and 1st-years are encouraged to apply.
+All UCSC undergraduate students are eligible to apply, regardless of citizenship status or major.
 A limited number of graduate students may also be accepted on a space-available basis.

 Students from historically underrepresented groups in STEM fields are particularly encouraged to apply.
 Application materials include an unofficial transcript, a letter of recommendation, and a cover letter.

 Due to the rigorous and selective nature of the program, applicants must be able to commit to completing all components of the program.
-Participants are expected to be present at all sessions and to sign up and complete the FAA Part 107 Commercial Drone Pilot Exam.
+Participants are expected to be present at all sessions and to sign up and complete the FAA Part 107 Remote Pilot License Exam.

 Program Schedule

 Participants must be able to commit approximately 4 hours per week of classroom and/or flight practice over 16 weeks during Winter and Spring Quarters.
-Classes will be held in person on Mondays and Wednesdays from 3 PM to 5 PM.
+Classes will be held in person on Tuesdays and Thursdays from 3:30 PM to 5:30 PM.

 Participants are expected to select their Winter and Spring academic courses in ways that do not conflict with the program hours.